ptsilerides/Simple-Server-URL-Shortener/README.md

 ## Simple Server

-This repo contains a basic server for a runnable MVP Demo in C# compiled to the .NET
+This repo contains a basic server.
+Below are steps on how to run the server.

 ## Getting Started